ccgilroy/mc-exam/README.md

 `parse_questions.R` contains the main function, `parse_questions()`, as well as a few helper functions for randomization and formatting.

-`example_exam_*_version.Rmd` shows how to read in the YAML file using the `yaml` package and chain the functions together to produces an exam or answer key document.
+`example_exam_*_version.Rmd` shows how to read in the YAML file using the `yaml` package and chain the functions together to produce an exam or answer key document.

 `example_questions.yml` illustrates the permissible variations on the question format.